pinterest/gestalt/docs/markdown/team_support/get_help.md

       Primarily designers, though engineers are welcome if there are technical concerns as well.

     _Cadence_
       Twice a week on Tuesdays and Thursdays.
-Four half-hour slots available per week.
+[Book your slot!](http://pinch.pinadmin.com/OfficeHourBookingPage)

 ## Dashboards and Jira